eduardo-antunes/plainline/README.md

 You may configure plainline by providing a configuration table to the `setup` function.
 This table can contain any or all of five keys:

-- `sections` lists the providers used in the active statusline;
+- `sections` defines the active statusline;
-- `inactive_sections` does the same, but for the inactive statusline;
+- `inactive_sections` defines the inactive statusline;
-- `separator` is the text that is shown between the outputs of providers;
+- `separator` sets the text that is shown between the outputs of providers;
-- `formatter` is a function that is run on the result of each provider before it gets displayed;
+- `formatter` is a function that is run on the result of each provider before it gets displayed.
+By default, surrounds it with spaces;
-- `winbar` should be a table with the `sections` and `inactive_sections` keys, following the exact same structure as the ones in the top-level config.
-They specify the providers used for the active and inactive winbar, respectively.
-  Mostly useful with a global statusline.
+- `winbar` should be nil or a table with the `sections` and `inactive_sections` keys, which define the active and inactive winbar, respectively.
+Mostly useful with a global statusline (`laststatus` set to 3).

+### Sections, inactive sections and providers

+The `sections` and `inactive_sections` keys in both the top-level config and the `winbar` configuration should be tables with any or all of two keys: `left` and `right`, which define the left and right sections of the statusline/winbar, respectively.
+Each of these keys should be a list of providers.

-Providers are simply functions that fetch a particular piece of information and display it in text form.
-They are the building blocks of the statusline.
-The buitin providers, which are all defined in [`providers.lua`](./lua/plainline/providers.lua), can be specified by name.
-You can also pass your own functions as providers, as long as those functions return strings (or nil).
+A provider is a simply a function that fetches a particular piece of information and returns it as nicely formatted text.
+They are the building blocks of plainline.
+The builtin providers, which are listed below, may be specified by name (i.e. as strings).
+You can also pass your functions as providers, as long as they return strings (or nil).

+* `mode`: current mode;
+* `tabpage`: current tab page number;
+* `branch`: current git branch, if in a git repository;
+* `name_only`: just the clean buffer name;
+* `status`: buffer status. `*` for modified and `#` for read-only;
+* `name`: `name_only` + `status` in the same provider;
+* `diagnostics`: diagnostics, of course;
+* `path_only`: just the clean, absolute filepath of the current buffer;
+* `path`: `path_only` + `status` in the same provider;
+* `macro`: name of macro being recorded, if any;
+* `filetype`: filetype for the current buffer;
+* `fileformat`: fileformat for the current buffer, if it's not unix;
+* `percentage`: percentage of the buffer that has been scrolled down;
+* `position`: position of the cursor with the buffer.

+The `name_only` and `path_only` providers apply a cleaning function to their respective pieces of information.
+The idea behind that is to reduce visual noise, improving clarity.

 ### Default Configuration